eCoral

 Q2 - Q3 2025

-The core idea behind eCoral is simple: every single coral has a digital twin.
 Each coral in the system carries its own profile showing growth rate, mortality risk, and health status.
 Cameras mounted in each tank photograph the trays every hour, and an AI image recognition system analyzes the photos to update these metrics automatically.
-The interface makes each coral's state immediately clear.
-You can see at a glance which corals are thriving, which ones are at risk, and which need attention.
-One look at a tray map tells you everything you need to know.
+The researchers can see at a glance which corals are thriving and which ones are at risk.

 Making movement effortless